Mouleas/Games/README.md

 Recreated Copter game which I have played in my childhood.
 This game is created by using PyGame module in python version 3.9

+Copter is the game that the current generation of youngsters know as Flappy Bird.
+Avoid the obstacles and get as far as possible.
+Hard but addictive!

 ![Screenshot (130)](https://user-images.githubusercontent.com/74062509/126738550-6f996f88-6601-4c05-9f06-0153c218c130.png)